MonsterZelek/a/FAQ.md

 ## FAQ

+**I can't find any WiFi networks!?!?**

+Make sure there are 2.4ghz networks in your area.
+This device will not find any 5ghz devices

+**I can't remember my WiFi name or password**

+Plug your device into your computer and log the device's output.
+It will display the SSID name along with the password

+**I am getting errors when trying to with the arduino software?**

+Make sure you have extracted the ZIP file that you have downloaded from this GitHub page

 **Could it auto-deauth all APs in the range?**

 Yes, but I will not implement this 'feature' for ethical and legal reasons.